 - Unit testing includes the inspection of each software unit or element.
 It’s the first software test level.
 The objective behind unit tests is to validate the efficiency of the unit element.
 A device is one test component of a computer scheme and has been tested during the application software design stage.
 This test is to check the accuracy of the isolated code.
 A single function or application code is a unit element.

 - Testing approach White Box used by designers for unit testing.
 Unit tests are the first level of tests performed prior to inclusion and other test concentrations in a test level structure.
-The testing method utilizes modules that reduce the reliance on the unit testing frames, stubs, drivers and mock items to help in unit testing.
+The testing method utilizes modules that reduce the unit testing frames’ reliance on stubs, drivers, and mock items to help in unit testing.

 6. System Testing

 - System testing involves testing the software system completely integrated.
 Software integration is generally produced by a computer system (every software is only one computer system component).
 The software is created in units and then interfaced to produce a full computer system with other software and hardware.
 In other words, a system consists of a group of software for the performance of various functions, but software alone can not accomplish the job.